Let’s talk about periods. The first time I heard about menstrual cups was at my first professional acting gig.

 Do this sitting on the toilet.
 There’s a stem like a tampon string that you can tug on or kegel down.
 When the stem of the cup is out you can easily pinch the base of the cup releasing the suction.
 Flip the cup out and dump the blood into the toilet bowl.

 Rinse the cup out in the sink, if you’re in that kinda bathroom, and reinsert.
 If you don’t have that sort of privacy, you can re-insert and wash it at your next convenient time.

 what about leaking?

-I have never had a problem with leaking.
-I'm talking white pants, commando kinda confidence.
+I haven’t had a problem with leaking.
+I’m talking white pants, commando kinda confidence.
 Tampon commercial kinda confidence!
 I have never felt so secure in my life.

-Everyone is different, but if you're having problems with leaking, you may have the wrong type of cup for your body.
+Everyone is different, if you’re having a lot of problems with leaking, you may have the wrong type of cup for your body.

 how do I know which type is right for me!?!?

 This is THE most stressful part about buying a cup.
 Thankfully, there is a blog that does nothing but menstrual cup FAQ and comparison.
 It’s an insanely helpful site.
 I highly recommend you check it out: Menstrual Cup Advice